m-kupiec/compendium-javascript/README.md

 - `writable` (specifying if the property value can be changed)
 - `enumerable` (specifying if the property is to be listed in loops)
 - `configurable` (specifying if the property can be deleted or its attributes modified)
-  - it does not affect the possibility to change the property value which is regulated by the `writable` attribute
+  - it does not affect the possibility of changing the property value which is regulated by the `writable` attribute
   - even if set to `false`, it still allows to change `writable` from `true` to `false` (only in this direction) to strengthen security

 ##### 💠 Accessor Properties